-This mark indicates that the blade is identified as a part from the original machine manufacturer.
+This mark indicates that the blade is identified as a part

 - Warning-do not operate the mower with the deflector up or removed; keep the deflector in place. - Cutting/dismemberment hazard of hand or foot, mower blade-stay away from moving parts.